pkorner218/substitutant_mRNAmotifsscan/README.md

 # substitutant_mRNAmotifsscan
-Take a library of substitant peptides from mass spectronomy and scan for mRNA motifs around the substitution site
+Take a library of substitant peptides from mass spectronomy and scan for mRNA motifs (differential nucleotide or amino acid frequencies) around the substitution site.

 ## Summary
 This small pipeline was created to provide a toolset that allows the analysis of nucleotide and amino acid frequencies surrounding substitutant sites detected in mass spectronomy data.